 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Living in the moment is an enviable trait, and one that comes naturally to children.
+Living in the moment is an enviable trait and one that comes naturally to children.
 Not surprisingly, though, most kids easily lose track of time.
-And with so many new things to learn and do each day, who can blame them?
+With so many new things to learn and do each day, who can blame them?
 Kids’ watches come in a variety of child-friendly designs to help kiddos keep up with their schedules.

 Kids’ watches are available in four basic varieties: analog, digital, sports, and smart watches.
 The best option for your child will depend on several factors, including age, lifestyle, and budget.

 Kids’ analog watches have a straightforward clock-face design.
 These watches typically feature bold, easy-to-read numbers, an hour hand, a minute hand, and a second hand.
 With each hand physically moving through the seconds, minutes, and hours, analog watches provide a visual image of the passage of time.
 Many feel this classic design is the best option for little ones who are only just learning to tell time.

 Digital watches display the time via numerical digits.
 With many kids’ digital watches offering features like calendars, stopwatches, alarms, and LED backlighting, these watches are especially popular among older children and adolescents.
 Some digital watches also have a secondary analog display.

 Kids’ sports watches can be analog, digital, or a combination of both.
 These robust watches are designed to withstand the rough and tumble of active kids.
 Most offer sports-oriented features, like superior levels of water resistance, shock absorption, and stopwatch timers.